idrak-dareshani/tafsir-extractor/README.md

   - An entire surah
   - A range of surahs
   - The entire Quran
-- Supports multiple authors: Al-Alusi, Al-Razi, Ibn Katheer, At-Tabari, Al-Qurtubi
+- Supports multiple authors: Al-Alusi, Al-Razi, Ibn Katheer, At-Tabari, Al-Qurtubi, Ibn Ashur, Iraab ul Quran
 - Saves data as JSON and CSV, organized by author and surah
 - Progress and errors are logged to `tafsir_extraction.log`